Marco Polo Bridge

 Brief history and architecture

 The Marco Polo Bridge is located at a strategic point on the only land route leading to the capital from the south.
-Construction of the bridge began in 1189 and was completed four years later.
+The construction of the bridge began in 1189 and was completed four years later.
 The length of the white marble structure is 235 meters.
 It has 11 arches and the same number of wide supports.
-At the extreme ends of the Marco Polo Bridge there are two stone steles, one of which tells the story of the renovation work carried out during the reign of the Kangxi Emperor (1662-1722), and the other of which bears the inscription “Moon over Lugou Bridge at Dawn”, made by the hand of the Qianlong Emperor.
+At the extreme ends of the Marco Polo Bridge there are two stone steles, one of which tells the story of the renovation work carried out during the reign of the Kangxi Emperor (1662-1722), and on the other the inscription "Moon over the Lugou Bridge at dawn", made by the hand of the Qianlong Emperor.

-Long the Marco Polo Bridge there are two rows of carved white marble balustrades topped by pillars with carved figures of lions.
-Beijing residents have a saying that “the lions on Lugou Bridge are too many to count,” which is explained by the fact that the lions are carved in a variety of aspects and are unevenly distributed among the 280 white marble pillars.
+Along the Marco Polo Bridge there are two rows of carved balustrades made of white marble, topped with pillars with carved figures of lions.
+Beijing residents have a saying that "there are too many lions on the Lugou Bridge to count," which is explained by the fact that the lions are carved in a variety of aspects and unevenly distributed among 280 pillars of white marble.
 A pair of brightly carved reclining stone elephants and many other animal figures guard each end of this structure.

-On July 7, 1937, the first shot of the Japanese Resistance was fired at the Marco Polo Bridge.
+On July 7, 1937, the first shot of Japanese Resistance fighting rang out at the Marco Polo Bridge.
 But now all signs of war have long disappeared, this is a safe place.
-As the sun sets, the shadows of the nearby Shijinshna Steel Mill cast a red glow across the sky, illuminating the bridge in fiery splendor.
+As the sun sets, the shadows of the nearby Shijinshna Steel Mill cast a red glow into the sky, illuminating the bridge in fiery splendor.

 Marco Polo Bridge Marco Polo Bridge Marco Polo Bridge Marco Polo Bridge Marco Polo Bridge Marco Polo Bridge